-Zeus will wander around your city, taking in the sites.
+Zeus' Stronghold.
+When you build Zeus' Stronghold, Zeus, Ruler of Heaven, provides you with an Oracle that can predict the future.
+For more information on how to use the Oracle, see page 124.
+Zeus himself will also defend you against any other god that dares to set foot in your city.
+Other leaders in Greece will take notice of Zeus' affection for you, and they will think more highly of you.
+Sometimes, Zeus will wander around your city, taking in the sites.
 In his travels, he will occasionally sanctify a building.
 Because he is the most powerful god, he can perform any god's sanctification.
-You can also pray to Zeus (see page 118 for more on prayer).
+You can also pray to Zeus (see page 124 for more on prayer).
 If he grants your prayer, he will defeat the next army that attacks your city.
 If you are in great danger, Zeus might grant you this blessing of his own accord.